jigerjain/Interview_Tips/README.md

 - How to combat SQL injections
    Use paramterized queries and stored procedures

-2. There is rare scenario when an interviewer would ask this, I came across this in later stages of few interviews, thought of mentioning:
+2. There would be rare scenarios when an interviewer would ask these, I came across the followings in later stages of few interviews, thought of mentioning:
 - What is XXE (XML External Entities)
 - What is SSRF (Server Side Request forgery)
   Could be used to pivot into the internal network